 What is Lostisland and does it have any territory?

-The Federal Republic of Lostisland, or simply Lostisland, is an independent social and cultural organization operating in the form of a nation state.
+The Federal Republic of Lostisland, or simply Lostisland, is a global sovereignty and an independent social and cultural organization operating in the form of a nation state.

 As part of the Lostislandic cultural heritage, we maintain a symbolic territorial claim over Hunter Island — a remote islet located in South Pacific, part of the Matthew and Hunter group of islands.

-It should be noted, however, that since Lostisland doesn’t claim to be an actual country, nor do we dispute anyone’s sovereignty over the group of islands.
+It should be noted, however, that since Lostisland doesn’t claim to be an actual country, neither do we dispute anyone’s sovereignty over the group of islands.

 So it’s not a sovereign state?